Pongch/omgo/README.md

 ## Functionality

 root chain:
-1. Deposit ETH to the root chain contract
+1. Deposit ETH/ERC20 to the root chain contract
-2. Start standard exit with ETH
+2. Start standard exit with ETH/ERC20
-3. Process exit UTXO back to root chain
+3. Process exit ETH/ERC20 back to root chain

 *Note*: current functionalities are limited, but /abi package provides binder which give clients all available root chain contract calls from scratch, this can be found in:
 `github.com/pongch/omgo/abi`